 *) and regular expansions to match multiple directories.

 By now you should have a good understanding of how to use the Linux

-rm command and you should be able to safely remove files and directories using the command line.
+unlink commands and you should be able to safely remove files and directories from the command line.